-What’s more, Cassie manages to get through her quest to find out exactly what happened to her dead one-time lover by getting drunk and having more one night stands.
-Once with a guy who is a new undercover assassin and then with a waiter who can get her a gun and help save her life… or something along those lines.
+What’s more, Cassie’s plan to find out exactly what happened to her dead one-time lover, is to get even more drunk and have more one night stands.
+Once with a guy who is a new undercover assassin himself, and the other is with a waiter who can get her a gun and help save her life…ish.

 Honestly, it just got so weird, even for a spy thriller.
 That this whole thing relied on one-night stands and being drunk and washing someone’s hair nearly gave me an aneurysm.

 And the kicker is, I’m not giving this one star because Chris Bohjalian is a good writer.
 The prose and sentence structure, pacing and tone and characterization and setting and the authenticity given to being a flight attendant… it was all good!

 That said, this might be the worst case of “good writing, terrible plot” I’ve ever come across.

 Cassandra Bowden is no stranger to hungover mornings.
 She’s a binge drinker, her job with the airline making it easy to find adventure, and the occasional blackouts seem to be inevitable.
 She lives with them, and the accompanying self-loathing.